microsoft/MicrosoftGraphSecurity/README.md

 ...have PowerShell v5+ (comes standard on Windows 10)

-...have configured authorization for acess.
-See [Authorization and the Microsoft Graph Security API](https://docs.microsoft.com/en-us/graph/security-authorization)
+...have configured authorization for access by registering an application.
+See [Authorization and the Microsoft Graph Security API](https://docs.microsoft.com/en-us/graph/security-authorization#register-an-application-in-the-azure-ad-v20-endpoint)

+### App Registration Settings

+Register an application with Azure AD with the following
+-  **Authentication**
+     - Select the Suggested Redirect URI to be `urn:ietf:wg:oauth:2.0:oob`
+     - Select Implicit grant issued by the authorization endpoint `Access Tokens`
+-  **API Permissions**
+      - Add Microsoft Graph Delegated Permissions `SecurityEvents.Read.Al`l and/or `SecurityEvents.ReadWrite.All`

 ## Getting Started